Protecting Your Digital World

-If you use a cell phone, there are numerous ways an abuser can use technology to overhear your calls or locate you.
+If you use a cell phone, there are numerous ways your partner can use technology to overhear your calls or locate you.
 Use a cell phone only if you do not have access to a landline, and make sure that you do not give any identifying details on a cell phone.
-If your abuser works for a phone company or law enforcement agency, use extreme caution and discuss cell phone safety with a domestic violence advocate.
+If your partner works for a phone company or law enforcement agency, use extreme caution and discuss cell phone safety with a domestic violence advocate.

 A cell phone in “silent mode” or “auto answer” can serve as a tracking device.
 Cell phones have GPS, which is a location-finding feature.
-If you are fleeing your abuser, turn off your cell phone or leave it with a trusted friend or family member.
+If you are fleeing, turn off your cell phone or leave it with a trusted friend or family member.

-Wireless carriers are required to complete 9-1-1 calls, even when a phone is not activated.
 Any phone that turns on and receives a signal can make a 9-1-1 call even if it is not activated.
 If the phone you’re using isn’t activated, meaning there isn’t a phone number assigned to it, and you get disconnected from the 9-1-1 dispatcher, you must call 9-1-1 again.